Find Affordable College Courses

 $14,919 Average Tuition & Fees

 A rank of #5 on this year’s list means Northwest Missouri State University is a great value for business/managerial economics students.
-Located in the remote town of Maryville, Northwest is a public school with a moderately-sized student population.
+Located in the town of Maryville, Northwest is a public college with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at Northwest are $14,919 a year.
+Out-of-state tuition fees for undergraduate students at Northwest are $14,919 per year.

 University of Nebraska - Lincoln ranked #6 on this year’s Best Value Managerial Economics Schools in the Plains States Region list.
-UNL is a fairly large public school located in the large city of Lincoln.
+UNL is a very large public school located in the city of Lincoln.

-The average tuition and fees for an out-of-state undergraduate student at UNL are $26,720 a year.
+UNL undergraduate students pay an average of $26,720 in tuition and fees each year.
 After completing their degree, managerial economics graduates from UNL carry an average student debtload of $21,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $349.

-UNL excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Managerial Economics Schools in the Plains States Region list.
+As a testament to the quality of education it offers, UNL also is in the top 10% of our Best Managerial Economics Schools in the Plains States Region ranking.

-Iowa State University did quite well in this year’s ranking of the best value schools for business/managerial economics students.
-It came in at #7 on the list.
-Located in the small city of Ames, Iowa State is a public school with a very large student population.
+Iowa State University landed the #7 spot in the 2023 rankings for the best value business/managerial economics programs.
+Located in the city of Ames, Iowa State is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Iowa State are $25,446 a year.
 Managerial Economics majors at Iowa State take out an average of $21,500 in student loans while working on their egree.